 As I got older, I realized that pecans were full of fat and a concentrated source of calories and that I probably should not eat them with the reckless abandon that I did as a child.

 That didn't stop my love for them though.

-Pecans are an excellent source of manganese, a good source of copper, thiamine and fiber and are also high in flavonoids and phytosterols.
-One ounce of pecans (about 19 pecan halves or ¼ cup) is about 200 calories and has 20g fat, with the majority being monounsaturated (or more nourishing) fat.
+Pecans are an excellent source of manganese, a good source of copper, thiamine, and fiber, and are also high in flavonoids and phytosterols.
+One ounce of pecans (about 19 pecan halves or ¼ cup) is about 200 calories and has 20g of fat, with the majority being monounsaturated (or more nourishing) fat.

 While these are super flavorful and delicious on their own, I made an easy Chipotle Ketchup for good measure.
 Just stir together ketchup, one minced chipotle pepper, and a little bit of honey.
 Do this before you start the shrimp so it has time to develop good flavor.
 The spicy and slightly sweet kick of the ketchup adds just the right amount of contrast to the irresistible shrimp.

 - 1 chipotle pepper minced

 - 1 teaspoon honey